 Messy Church is for children with their families and carers.
-We meet on the 3rd or 4th Thursday of most months, at 3.30pm, in St Michael’s.
+We meet on the 3rd or 4th Thursday of most months, at 3.30pm, in St Michael’s Reepham and on the 4th Friday of the month in Lyng and District Community Hall from 3.15pm.

-After a drink and biscuit, we have an hour of crafts and activities based on the theme for the day, followed by a lively time of celebration in St Mary’s, with songs, a story often involving puppets, and prayer.
-We then all return to St Michael’s for a cooked meal together, with time to chat and make new friends.
+After a drink and biscuit, we have an hour of crafts and activities based on the theme for the day, followed by a lively time of celebration, with songs, a story often involving puppets, and prayer.
+Family and children then share a cooked meal together, with time to chat and make new friends.

 Then he had a dream of a stairway to heaven with angels going up and down, and God promised to look after him and give him the land he was sleeping on.
 We made a large ladder with angels that actually went up and down as part of the story at the Celebration, as well as making edible models of the story and decorating stones which were also used in the Celebration.